gil9red/QRCodeGenerator/README.md

 ##

-The code generator is taken from here: https://github.com/abinghu/qt_rc
+The generator is taken from here: https://github.com/abinghu/qt_rc

 ##